thephez/docs-core/docs/api/remote-procedure-call-quick-reference.md

 * [GetBlockChainInfo](../api/remote-procedure-calls-blockchain.md#getblockchaininfo): provides information about the current state of the block chain. **Updated in Dash Core 21.0.0**
 * [GetBlockCount](../api/remote-procedure-calls-blockchain.md#getblockcount): returns the number of blocks in the local best block chain.
 * [GetBlockFilter](../api/remote-procedure-calls-blockchain.md#getblockfilter): retrieves a [BIP157](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki) content filter for a particular block. _New in Dash Core 18.0.0_
-* [GetBlockFromPeer](../api/remote-procedure-calls-blockchain.md#getblockfrompeer): attempts to fetch a specific block from a given peer. **Added in Dash Core 22.0.0**
+* [GetBlockFromPeer](../api/remote-procedure-calls-blockchain.md#getblockfrompeer): attempts to fetch a specific block from a given peer. **Updated in Dash Core 22.0.0**
 * [GetBlockHash](../api/remote-procedure-calls-blockchain.md#getblockhash): returns the header hash of a block at the given height in the local best block chain.
 * [GetBlockHashes](../api/remote-procedure-calls-blockchain.md#getblockhashes): returns array of hashes of blocks within the timestamp range provided (requires `timestampindex` to be enabled).
 New in Dash Core 0.12.1
 * [GetBlockHeader](../api/remote-procedure-calls-blockchain.md#getblockheader): gets a block header with a particular header hash from the local block database either as a JSON object or as a serialized block header. _Updated in Dash Core 0.16.0_